smartcontractkit/crec-sdk/README.md

 The signing of operations is performed by various implementations of the `Signer` interface.
 Currently, the library supports signing using a local ECDSA private key, but additional signing methods will be added in the future.

-The `NewLocalSigner` implementation handles signing with a standard ECDSA private key, and the `SignOperation` method computes the EIP-712 hash of the operation and signs it with cryptographic precision.
+The `local.NewSigner` implementation handles signing with a standard ECDSA private key, and the `SignOperation` method computes the EIP-712 hash of the operation and signs it with cryptographic precision.

 ## Library reference